-While the upcoming Nintendo Switch OLED has had its internal storage bumped up to 64GB, that’s not a major improvement.
-For those who aren’t particularly interested in buying another console, the easiest way to take the pressure off your Switch’s limited storage space is to grab yourself a microSD card.
+While the newly released Nintendo Switch OLED had its internal storage bumped up to 64GB, that’s not a major improvement.
+Many of us aren’t interested in buying another console, nor can we justify dropping the big bucks, even with trade-in deals.

 This article has been updated since its original publication.